 Some people may progress faster in this phase and move on sooner than the specified time, and that’s just fine – we aren’t here to hold you back.
 But others may need to add an extra week or two here before moving on to Phase 2, and that’s perfectly okay as well.
 This is part of the adaptability in our method.

-Phase 2 – Skill Building Combinations
+Phase 2 – Motor Patterning

 In Phase 2, we teach movement combinations based on the exercises and skills taught in the first phase, along with new movements which build upon the strength you gained previously.